Best Raw Dog Food Suppliers UK [2026] - Delivery to Kent

 Check your dog's collar weekly for signs of wear - fraying, weak stitching, or damaged hardware.
 Replace it before it fails.
 Regular collar checks should be part of your grooming routine to ensure your dog's safety and comfort.

 Consider removing the collar at night to let your dog's skin breathe, especially in warm weather.
 As long as your dog's microchipped, they'll still have ID if they somehow get out.
+When booking professional grooming sessions, ask about collar checks - many groomers will inspect hardware and stitching as part of their standard Dog Grooming Services.

 Different materials suit different dogs and lifestyles.
 Here's what works - and what doesn't - in real-world use.